 SPAN/HIS 361 History of Flamenco: Theory and Practice (in Spanish)

-SPAN 101-102 Spanish for Beginners (6 contact hours/week) – in Spanish SPAN 102 Elementary Spanish (3 contact hours/week) – in Spanish SPAN 112 Language Laboratory (1 contact hour/week) – in Spanish SPAN 201 Intermediate Spanish I -in Spanish SPAN 202 Spanish Reading & Composition (intermediate) -in Spanish SPAN 206 Spanish Conversation (intermediate level) -in Spanish SPAN 226 Spanish for the Health Sciences -in Spanish SPAN 241 Intermediate Spanish II -in Spanish SPAN 306 Spanish Conversation (advanced level) -in Spanish SPAN 311 Advanced Spanish I -in Spanish SPAN 312 Spanish Reading & Composition (advanced) – in Spanish SPAN 351 Advanced Spanish II (in Spanish) SPAN 376 Spanish for Business (in Spanish) SPAN 378 Spanish Phonetics & Phonology (in Spanish) SPAN 381 Spanish- English / English-Spanish Translation (in Spanish) SPAN 383 Basic Bilingual Negotiation Skills Spanish/English – SPRING SEMESTER ONLY (in Spanish)
+SPAN 101-102 Spanish for Beginners (6 contact hours/week) – in Spanish SPAN 102 Elementary Spanish (3 contact hours/week) – in Spanish SPAN 201 Intermediate Spanish I -in Spanish SPAN 203 Reading, Analysing and Writing in Spanish Intermediate level SPAN 206 Spanish Conversation (intermediate level) -in Spanish SPAN 226 Spanish for the Health Sciences -in Spanish SPAN 241 Intermediate Spanish II -in Spanish SPAN 246 Spanish Conversation (intermediate level II) SPAN 306 Spanish Conversation (advanced level) -in Spanish SPAN 311 Advanced Spanish I -in Spanish SPAN 351 Advanced Spanish II (in Spanish) SPAN 376 Spanish for Business (in Spanish) SPAN 378 Spanish Phonetics & Phonology (in Spanish) SPAN 381 Spanish- English / English-Spanish Translation (in Spanish)

 SPAN 101-102 Spanish for Beginners (6 contact hours/week) – in Spanish